The 2025 CSAW Experience

 Day 1 (11/6)

-Our Agentic team started out first.
-We booted it up in front of the judge, ran it, and it broke :( .
-It took us a couple of hours of troubleshooting, reinstalling of tooling and other stuff just to see that the fix was to incresase the docker network capacity.
-But then it turned out NYU’s cursed PortGuard API Key was also a big part of the problem.
-The problem was that it just didn’t work 😐😐.
-We decided to just run 1 category using our (Moron’s) money and called the benchmark there.
-We did get ourselves and the CTF Team a decent room to lock in in for the whole duration of CSAW, while the other CTF players were crammed into a corner.
+Our agentic team started out first.
+We booted it up in front of the judge, ran it, and it broke.
+It took us a couple of hours of troubleshooting, reinstalling tooling, and other stuff just to see that the fix was to increase the Docker network capacity.
+But then it turned out NYU’s PortGuard API key was also a big part of the problem.
+The problem was that it just didn’t work.
+We decided to just run one category using our (Moron’s) money and called the benchmark there.
+We did get ourselves and the CTF team a decent room to lock in for the whole duration of CSAW, while the other CTF players were crammed into a corner.

 The CTF team started at noon, with this signature quote from Dudcom: